Fennessy10/EldenThingJava/README.md

   MM     ,M   MM     ,M   MM    ,dP' MM     ,M   M     YMM           MM        MM      MM    MM    M     YMM `Mb.
 MM
 .JMMmmmmMMM .JMMmmmmMMM .JMMmmmdP' .JMMmmmmMMM .JML.
 YM         .JMML.    .JMML.  .JMML..JMML..JML.
 YM   `"bmmmdPY
 ```

+A3 Req 4 Creative Idea:
+A day/night system that consists of morning/afternoon/evening/night.
+Each time of day has different effects on the world.
+At
+night, certain enemies are more aggressive, dealing greater damage to the tarnished.
+Additionally, there is a boss named Godfrey
+that controls the time of day.